(20 ILCS 3960/5.3)

 the certificate of need project number if the project was reviewed, and the

-total amount of capital expenditures obligated for the year.
+total amount of capital expenditures financially committed for the year.

 Data collected from health care facilities pursuant to this Section shall